 Scientists have discovered that babies in the womb, as young as 16 weeks, respond to music by ‘dancing’.

-“The foetuses responded to the music by moving their mouths or their tongues as if they wanted to wanted to speak or sing,” said one of the researchers, Marisa Lopez-Teijon.
+“The foetuses responded to the music by moving their mouths or their tongues as if they wanted to speak or sing,” said one of the researchers, Marisa Lopez-Teijon.
 The research has been published in journal of the British Medical Ultrasound Society, Ultrasound.

 What this means is that babies’ cognitive faculties, creative faculties, and listening and communication skills are more highly developed at 16 weeks than previously thought.